 The best time to visit Hot Springs National Park depends on your preferences and the type of experience you’re seeking.
 There is no fee for entering Hot Springs National Park.

-From November to January, the winter temperatures in the mid-50s during the day and around 30 degrees at night.
+From November to January, daytime winter temperatures average in the mid-50s, while nighttime temperatures drop to around 30 degrees.
 The chillier weather highlights the town’s main attraction—the hot springs.
 A bonus is you will find it’s the cheapest time for lodging.

-May to July is when summer is high season in Hot Springs.
+May through July is when summer is high season in Hot Springs.
 Warm weather and school breaks converge, making it an excellent destination for visitors of all ages.

 Indigenous American groups such as the Quapaw, Caddo, and Osage have long been aware of the healing properties of these therapeutic waters.
 Archaeological findings from ancient times substantiate this belief.